Woman Finds Meaning in the Garden of Life and Death

 In 2007, she decided to do just that, returning to the Bay and moving in with her now-husband, Sean, completely revamping her life.

-Shortly before the COVID-19 pandemic, Sexton-Dumas rescued a ridgeback Lab she named Churro — because he was “sweet and crunchy.”
+Shortly before the COVID-19 pandemic, Sexton-Dumas rescued a Ridgeback Lab she named Churro — because he was “sweet and crunchy.”

 During the pandemic, she was paralyzed by fear and dread and could barely eat.
 And on top of that, she was suffering from crippling endometriosis pain and ongoing infertility issues.
 Still, Churro needed to be walked every day, three times a day.